K\"ahler-Einstein metrics with prescribed singularities on Fano manifolds: Some particular model type envelopes.

 In this section $\nu(u,x)$ will denote the \emph{Lelong number} of $u\in PSH(X,\omega)$ at $x\in X$, i.e., fixing a holomorphic chart $x\in U\subset X$,

 We also recall that the \emph{multiplier ideal sheaf} $\mathcal{I}(tu)$, $t\geq 0$, of $u\in PSH(X,\omega)$ is the analytic coherent and integrally closed ideal sheaf whose germs are given by

-From now on, we call \emph{singularity data} associated to a function $u$ the data given by all the Lelong numbers and all the germs of the multiplier ideal sheaves $\mathcal{I}(tu)$ for $t>0$. \begin{prop}[\cite{Tru20b}, Proposition 3.10] Let $u\in PSH(X,\omega)$.
+From now on, we call \emph{singularity data} associated to a function $u$ the data given by all the germs of the multiplier ideal sheaves $\mathcal{I}(tu)$ for $t>0$. \begin{prop}[\cite{Tru20b}, Proposition 3.10] Let $u\in PSH(X,\omega)$.
 Then $u$ and $\psi:=P_{\omega}[u]$ have the same singularity data, i.e.